‘Grey’s Anatomy’ Cast Drop More Hints About Cristina Yang’s Return

 “As an actor, you want to have your big, passion things,” Jason continued amid the rampant speculation Cristina could be back.
 “It’s like, ‘I want to do it with that actor, or that actress….’
 That would’ve been fun.”

-Sandra Oh has stayed tight lipped as her Grey’s Anatomy co-stars and fans urge her to return to the long running ABC show to reprise her role as beloved character Cristina Yang, though speculation Cristina could return recently hit fever pitch after Yang’s former husband Owen (played by Kevin McKidd) and his new wife Amelia (played by Caterina Scorsone) suffered serious marital issues that may have left the door open for Cristina’s return.
+Sandra Oh has stayed tight-lipped as her Grey’s Anatomy co-stars and fans urge her to return to the long-running ABC show to reprise her role as beloved character Cristina Yang, though speculation Cristina could return recently hit fever pitch after Yang’s former husband Owen (played by Kevin McKidd) and his new wife Amelia (played by Caterina Scorsone) suffered serious marital issues that may have left the door open for Cristina’s return.

 McKidd spoke to Variety of Oh potentially bringing back Cristina last year, teasing that there’s a chance she may even reprise her role just for a few episodes in Grey’s Anatomy’s famous flashback scenes, which would take place inside Owen’s head as he tries to weather his turbulent relationship with Amelia.